inf23dw2g04/m2_react/README.md

 ## Short theme description

 The goal of this part of the roject is to develop a Web Client Application, in ReactJS, for access and querying resources made available by a Web REST API.
-For this part, we used the API implemented in part 1 of this project and is protected by an authentication and authorization layer.
+For this part, we used the API implemented in part 1 of this project and we implement a protection by an authentication and authorization layer.

 ## Repository organization

-* Report chapters are in [doc folder](https://github.com/inf23dw2g04/m1_auth/tree/87ad19417134d7fd110909cee4a6e6486e24fc00/docs).
+* Report chapters are in [doc folder](https://github.com/inf23dw2g04/m2_react/tree/abcc2ba4fc03ede1a94fb59704c954fc58b7801e/docsm2).
-* Screenshots are in the [prints folder](https://github.com/inf23dw2g04/m1_auth/tree/ffe74d09e8303b5bc89a785097a6f44a4885cccd/prints).
+* Screenshots are in the [prints folder](https://github.com/inf23dw2g04/m2_react/tree/abcc2ba4fc03ede1a94fb59704c954fc58b7801e/prints).

 ## Gallery